IsaacOverlander/MEAN-Stack-Todo/README.md

 - MEAN stack Todo List

-  A application to help people keep track of tasks that they need to complete.
+  An application to help people keep track of tasks that they need to complete.

 - Built with
     MongoDB